Semiconductor Processing (Graduate Certificate)

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-International students who need an F-1 or J-1 visa need to apply to and be accepted into a graduate degree program prior to being considered for the certificate program.
+International students who need an F-1 or J-1 visa need to apply and be accepted into a graduate degree program before being considered for the certificate program.
 International students residing in the U.S. on other types of visas must adhere to all Graduate College policies and procedures regarding admission to be considered for admission to this certificate program.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-• Demonstrate an understanding of key concepts of thin film processing in the field and how to apply those concepts in their culmination event (Portfolio).
+- Demonstrate an understanding of key film materials characterization in the field and how to apply those concepts in their culmination event (portfolio).

-• Demonstrate an understanding of key film materials characterization in the field and how to apply those concepts in their culmination event (portfolio).
+- Demonstrate an understanding of key concepts of thin film processing in the field and how to apply those concepts in their culmination event (portfolio).

 Professionals with a semiconductor processing certificate can find employment with semiconductor device manufacturers and semiconductor processing equipment manufacturers at all levels.
-The skills learned in this program prepare graduates for a career as a practicing engineer.
+Graduates are prepared with the skills needed for a career as a practicing engineer.

 Career examples include: